ZinggJM/GxEPD2/README.md

 # GxEPD2

+For tips about connecting the hardware, see [Connecting Hardware](ConnectingHardware.md).

 ## Arduino Display Library for SPI E-Paper Displays

 - With full Graphics and Text support using Adafruit_GFX
 - For SPI e-paper displays from Dalian Good Display
 - and SPI e-paper boards from Waveshare